8. Appendix

 • an examination bench, which includes a measuring ruler of minimum 1m, positioned under natural light with vinyl flooring.

-Insect screens should be:
+5.3.14 Insect screens

 In early learning facilities, insect screens on windows that open between approved and non-approved spaces must withstand a force of 300N in any direction without breaking, deforming more than 10mm along their length, or showing signs of fracture, as per AS1926.1.
 This includes insect screens on windows that open to outdoor areas not enclosed by children’s playgrounds.

-Technical Specifications
+Technical specifications

-Wall linings
+5.4.2 Internal finishes; Wall linings

 In early learning facilities, wall lining in indoor education and play spaces must be made of durable, washable materials, while also considering the room’s acoustic requirements to control reverberation.
 Additionally, neutral colours and textures should be used to minimise sensory overload.

-Technical Specifications
+Technical specifications

-Resilient floor finishes
+5.4.2 Internal finishes; Resilient floor finishes

-In early learning facilities, resilient, washable and non-slip sheets such as vinyl/linoleum flooring must be installed in indoor play spaces.
+In early learning facilities, resilient, washable and non-slip sheets such as vinyl/linoleum flooring must be installed in indoor education and play spaces.
 The floor finishes must also have a soft-touch surface to ensure comfort for toddlers who may play on or touch the flooring directly.
 The materials should also contribute to a welcoming and child-friendly environment.

-Technical Specifications5.5 Acoustic engineeringIn early learning facilities, indoor or partially enclosed education and play areas should have as many sound-absorbing panels as possible, such as pinboards, on ceilings or walls (but not cupboard doors).
+In early learning facilities, indoor or partially enclosed education and play areas should have as many sound-absorbing panels as possible, such as pinboards, on ceilings or walls (but not cupboard doors).
 These can also display children's work, posters, or regulatory notices while helping to reduce noise.
-In addition, education and play areas in early learning facilities should have a ceiling with a noise reduction coefficient (NRC) of at least 0.7. [footnote: Association of Australasian Acoustical Consultants, Guideline for Child Care Centre Acoustic Assessment]
+In addition, education and play areas in early learning facilities should have a ceiling with a noise reduction coefficient (NRC) of at least 0.7.22

-Technical Specifications5.5 Acoustic engineering; Vertical school acoustics
+5.5 Acoustic engineering; Vertical building acoustics

-Technical Specifications5.7.3 Pedestrian footpathsExposed sharp aggregate paving finishes should be avoided in primary schools and early learning facilities.
+Exposed sharp aggregate paving finishes must be avoided in primary schools and early learning facilities.

 Mechanical heating (and cooling) units must be provided in the following rooms of an early learning facility: